urbit/docs/tutorials/arvo/parsing.md

 take this opportunity to think about it carefully.

 The `rule` created by `;~(combinator [list rule])` may be understood inductively.
-To this, let's consider the base case where our `[list rule]` has only a single entry.
+To do this, let's consider the base case where our `[list rule]` has only a single entry.
 ```
 > (scan "star" ;~(plug (jest 'star')))